Polydet/polyglot-database/README.md

 |security_logo_string.jpg|    |   |   |   |   |    |   |   |         |   |    |   |   |   |   |x |    |   |   |   |   |   |   |x  |  |  |  |   |  |    |  |   |
 |stegosploit_tool.png    |    |   |   |   |   |    |   |   |         |   |x   |   |   |   |   |  |    |   |   |   |   |   |   |x  |  |  |  |   |  |    |  |   |

+Notice that DOCX,JAR and ODT files are also ZIP files.

 ## This repository

 This repository contains a [files](files) directory, which contains the polyglot files.

 The CSV file [list.csv](list.csv) contains the metadatas of each file: its types, the source of the file if found elsewere, and a misc section for details, for example the known softwares which accept to read the file.

-Notice that DOCX,JAR and ODT files are also ZIP files.
+The CSV file [analyse.csv](analyse.csv) contains the result of the analysis of each polyglot *file* with file 5.32, TrID and our own polyglot detector.
+For *file*, the command is used with the flag `--keep-going`, to get all the types found.

 ## Acknowledgments